Sunstone Hotel Investors (NYSE:SHO) Price Target Raised to $12.00 at Truist Financial

-Sunstone Hotel Investors (NYSE:SHO – Get Rating) had its target price hoisted by investment analysts at Truist Financial from $11.00 to $12.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Truist Financial’s price target indicates a potential upside of 0.25% from the company’s current price.
+Sunstone Hotel Investors (NYSE:SHO – Get Rating) had its price target increased by Truist Financial from $11.00 to $12.00 in a report issued on Wednesday, The Fly reports.

-Other research analysts also recently issued research reports about the company.
-StockNews.com upgraded Sunstone Hotel Investors from a “sell” rating to a “hold” rating in a research note on Monday, May 9th.
-Evercore ISI upgraded Sunstone Hotel Investors from an “in-line” rating to an “outperform” rating in a research note on Tuesday, March 1st.
-Finally, Barclays cut Sunstone Hotel Investors from an “overweight” rating to an “underweight” rating and dropped their price objective for the stock from $15.00 to $11.00 in a report on Tuesday, March 1st.
-Two analysts have rated the stock with a sell rating, four have assigned a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $12.71.
+Several other research firms have also recently weighed in on SHO.
+StockNews.com upgraded Sunstone Hotel Investors from a sell rating to a hold rating in a report on Monday, May 9th.
+Evercore ISI upgraded Sunstone Hotel Investors from an in-line rating to an outperform rating in a report on Tuesday, March 1st.
+Finally, Barclays cut Sunstone Hotel Investors from an overweight rating to an underweight rating and dropped their target price for the stock from $15.00 to $11.00 in a report on Tuesday, March 1st.
+Two investment analysts have rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $12.71.

-Large investors have recently added to or reduced their stakes in the business.
-CWM LLC raised its holdings in shares of Sunstone Hotel Investors by 431.9% in the 1st quarter.
-CWM LLC now owns 2,521 shares of the real estate investment trust’s stock valued at $30,000 after acquiring an additional 2,047 shares in the last quarter.
-UMB Bank N A MO purchased a new stake in shares of Sunstone Hotel Investors in the 4th quarter valued at about $31,000.
-Migdal Insurance & Financial Holdings Ltd. raised its holdings in shares of Sunstone Hotel Investors by 53.8% in the 1st quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 3,972 shares of the real estate investment trust’s stock valued at $48,000 after acquiring an additional 1,390 shares in the last quarter.
-Pinebridge Investments L.P. purchased a new stake in shares of Sunstone Hotel Investors in the 4th quarter valued at about $50,000.
-Finally, FourThought Financial LLC raised its holdings in shares of Sunstone Hotel Investors by 203.7% in the 3rd quarter.
-FourThought Financial LLC now owns 4,717 shares of the real estate investment trust’s stock valued at $56,000 after acquiring an additional 3,164 shares in the last quarter.
+A number of hedge funds have recently made changes to their positions in SHO.
+BlackRock Inc. grew its stake in Sunstone Hotel Investors by 1.2% during the 4th quarter.
+BlackRock Inc. now owns 21,161,027 shares of the real estate investment trust’s stock valued at $248,219,000 after purchasing an additional 260,271 shares during the last quarter.
+State Street Corp grew its stake in Sunstone Hotel Investors by 6.6% during the 1st quarter.
+State Street Corp now owns 9,935,570 shares of the real estate investment trust’s stock valued at $117,041,000 after purchasing an additional 616,646 shares during the last quarter.
+Norges Bank purchased a new stake in Sunstone Hotel Investors during the 4th quarter valued at about $98,289,000.
+Principal Financial Group Inc. grew its stake in Sunstone Hotel Investors by 39.5% during the 1st quarter.
+Principal Financial Group Inc. now owns 8,228,650 shares of the real estate investment trust’s stock valued at $96,934,000 after purchasing an additional 2,332,082 shares during the last quarter.
+Finally, Cbre Investment Management Listed Real Assets LLC grew its stake in Sunstone Hotel Investors by 7.6% during the 1st quarter.
+Cbre Investment Management Listed Real Assets LLC now owns 5,564,731 shares of the real estate investment trust’s stock valued at $65,553,000 after purchasing an additional 393,120 shares during the last quarter.

 Sunstone Hotel Investors Company Profile (Get Rating)